electron/governance/wg-api/spec-documents/scroll-view.md

 * `event` Event

-Emitted at the beginning of user-initiated scroll tracking.
+Emitted at the beginning of user-initiated scrolling.

 #### Event: 'end-scroll' _Experimental_